juhp/pagure-cli/README.md

 ## Usage examples
 It defaults to using the src.fedoraproject.org Pagure instance.

-List or search for source packages:
+List or search for source packages (can also filter by owner):
 ```
 $ pagure list emacs\*
 emacs
 :
 ```
-(can also filter by owner).

 List packages by user:
 ```
 $ pagure user --count mattdm
 19
 ```

 List projects on pagure.io:
 ```
 $ pagure list -s pagure.io \*
 :